aws-ia/terraform-aws-eks-blueprints/modules/aws-eks-teams/README.md

 ### ApplicationTeam

-To create an `application_teams` for your cluster, you will need to supply a team name, with the options to pass map of labels, map of resource quotas, existing IAM entities (user/roles) ,and (optionally) a directory where you may optionally place any policy definitions and generic manifests for the team.
+To create an `application_team` for your cluster, you will need to supply a team name, with the options to pass map of labels, map of resource quotas, existing IAM entities (user/roles), and a directory where you may optionally place any policy definitions and generic manifests for the team.
 These manifests will be applied by the platform and will be outside of the team control
 **NOTE:** When the manifests are applied, namespaces are not checked.
 Therefore, you are responsible for namespace settings in the yaml files.